alfredngwira/JSTMapp/README.md

 This is so since all computations are done on the local computer thereby avoiding user disconnections due to memory problems.

 ## Example data
-Bovine tuberculosis in cattle and extrapulmunary tuberculosis in humans in Africa is the example data used for illustration in the full article about JSTMapp which can be downloaded from [here](https://github.com/alfredngwira/JSTMapp/blob/main/JSTMapp/joint.csv).
+Bovine tuberculosis in cattle and extrapulmunary tuberculosis in humans in Africa is the example data used for illustration in the full article about JSTMapp which can be downloaded from [here](https://github.com/alfredngwira/JSTMapp/blob/main/JSTMapp/joint.csv), while the shape files can be downloaded from [here](https://github.com/alfredngwira/JSTMapp/blob/main/JSTMapp/Africa_Boundaries.zip).